 It is astonishing how such a faith will work out all that is further implied in abiding in Christ.
-There is in the Christian life great need of watchfulness and of prayer, of self-denial and of striving, of obedience and of diligence.
+There is in the Christian life great need of watchfulness and of prayer, of selfdenial and of striving, of obedience and of diligence.
 But "all things are possible to him that believeth."
 "This is the victory that overcometh, even our faith."
-It is the faith that continually closes its eyes to the weakness of the creature. and finds its joy in the sufficiency of an Almighty Saviour, that makes the soul strong and glad.
-It gives itself up to be led by the Holy Spirit into an ever deeper appreciation of that wonderful Saviour whom God hath given us,-the Infinite Immanuel.
+It is the faith that continually closes its eyes to the weakness of the creature, and finds its joy in the sufficiency of an Almighty Saviour, that makes the soul strong and glad.
+It gives itself up to be led by the Holy Spirit into an ever deeper appreciation of that wonderful Saviour whom God bath given us-the Infinite Immanuel.
 It follows the leading of the Spirit from page to page of the blessed Word, with the one desire to take each revelation of what Jesus is and what He promises as its nourishment and its life.
-In accordance with the promise, "If that which ve have heard from the beginning abide in you, ye shall also abide in the Father and the Son," it lives by every word that proceedeth out of the mouth of God.
+In accordance with the promise, "if that which ye have heard from the beginning abide in you, ye shall also abide in the Father and the Son," it lives by every word that proceedeth out of the mouth of God.
 And so it makes the soul strong with the strength of God, to be and to do all that is needed for abiding in Christ.

-Believer, thou wouldest abide in Christ: only believe.
+Believer, you would abide in Christ: only believe.
 Believe always; believe now.
-Bow even now before thy Lord, and say to Him in childlike faith, that because He is thy Vine, and thou art His branch, thou wilt this day abide in Him.
+Bow even now before your Lord, and say to Him in childlike faith, that because He is your Vine, and you are His branch, you will this day abide in Him.

-"'I am the True Vine.'
+" I am the True Vine.'
 He who offers us the privilege of an actual union with Himself is the great I AM, the almighty God, who upholds all things by the word of His power.
 And this almighty God reveals Himself as our perfect Saviour, even to the unimaginable extent of seeking to renew our fallen natures by grafting them into His own Divine nature.